 When the Center has information about the reporting of suspected abuse and neglect, either internally or externally, the Director will conduct an internal review and take corrective action if necessary.
 This internal review will evaluate:

-If related policies and procedures were followed;
+If related policies and procedures were followed.

-If policies and procedures were adequate;
+If policies and procedures were adequate.

-If there is a need for additional staff training;
+If there is a need for additional staff training.

-If the reported event is similar to past events with the children or the services involved; and
+If the reported event is like past events with the children or the services involved; and

 If there is a need for corrective action by the license holder to protect the health and safety of children in our care.